healthchecks/healthchecks/templates/docs/monitoring_cron_jobs.md

 ## Looking up Your Machine's Time Zone

-If your cron job consistently pings SITE_NAME an hour early or an hour late, the likely cause is a timezone mismatch: your machine may be using a timezone different from what you have configured on SITE_NAME.
+If your cron job consistently pings SITE_NAME an hour early or an hour late, the likely cause is a time zone mismatch: your machine may be using a time zone different from what you have configured on SITE_NAME.

 On modern GNU/Linux systems, you can look up the time zone using the